Jammy2211/PyAutoLens/docs/index.rst

     lens_galaxy = al.Galaxy(redshift=0.5, mass=sie)

-    """The source galaxy has an EllExponential LightProfile and is at redshift 1.0."""
+    """The source galaxy has an elliptical exponential light profile and is at redshift 1.0."""

     exponential = al.lp.EllExponential(
         centre=(0.3, 0.2),